 Therapy

-There is no formal therapy or specific exercises that are recommended outside of short, frequent walking during the first two weeks.
-Being up and walking every 1-2 hours while awake is ideal.
+There is no formal therapy or specific exercises that are recommended outside of short-distance walking during the first two weeks mostly for functional purposes (bathing, eating, toilet).
+While sitting or laying down, gentle movement of the ankles, knees, isometric contraction of the calves, thighs, and buttocks (firing muscles without movement).
 Walking and weight bearing uses all of the muscles about the hip.

 During the first two weeks, hip-specific movements and exercises may be painful and unhelpful.
-Short, frequent walks to the kitchen or bathroom are enough.
-More than that is up to you and dictated by your own pace, but increased activity can result in increased swelling and inflammation.
+Short walks to the kitchen or bathroom are enough.
+More than that is up to you, and dictated by your own pace, but increased activity frequently results in increased swelling and inflammation that can unexpectedly lead to an overall slower recovery.
+Hips do best with a slow launch.
+This is counter to many beliefs and expectations and different from the recovery typical of other joints in the body.

-The new prosthetic hip rarely has issues with long term stiffness and atrophy after replacement.
-Don't be worried about this.
+The new prosthetic hip rarely has issues with long term stiffness or weakness/atrophy after replacement.
+It is not helpful to worry about this.
 You will be walking the day of your surgery, so any down time or atrophy is minimized.
 The hip does not stay stiff, and you will obtain full range of motion by resuming your regular activities.

-It is NORMAL to have weakness of the hip flexor for 1-3 weeks after surgery.
+It is NORMAL to have weakness with flexing the hip/raising the thigh for 1-3 weeks after surgery.
 The hip flexors run in front of the hip near the operative site, and are reflexively weakened by the inflammation and trauma of surgery to the local tissue.
+It is not helpful to attempt repeated use of these tissues during recovery.

-Need for formal therapy will be assessed at the two week visit.
-The vast majority of patients at this time do not wish to pursue this as they see daily improvement and generally have a near-normal gait.
+Need for formal therapy will be assessed during the subsequent clinic visits.
+The vast majority of patients at this time do not wish to pursue formal physical therapy as they see daily improvement and generally have a gait that becomes normal with the passage of time and healing of the tissue.
 If there is a specific issue or deficit, we will engage therapy as needed.

 Pain Management